tjhickey724/pythonintro/projects/pa1/CP1.md

 then ....

-Or you could write a program to calculate how much each person owes if they go out to dinner and split the bill equally for a given tax and tip rate.
+Or you could write a program to calculate how much each person owes if three people go out to dinner and split the bill equally for a given tax and tip rate.

 Just pick something which demonstrates your ability to prompt the user for numbers, do calculations, and print the results out in a nicely formatted way.